MarianoMolina/project_alice/README.md

 1. Ensure you have Git and [Docker installed](https://docs.docker.com/engine/install/) on your system.
 On Windows, once you do, it comes with the docker-compose plugin installed by default, but [check if you have it installed](https://stackoverflow.com/questions/72928891/how-can-i-check-if-docker-compose-plugin-is-installed).
 Otherwise (if in Linux for example), [install it](https://docs.docker.com/compose/install/linux/).
 If for whatever reason the starting script doesn't start Docker (can't find it), all you need to do is open your Docker app.

-2. (Optional) Install LM Studio if you plan to use local models.
+2. (Optional) [Install io](https://lmstudio.ai/) if you plan to use local models.
 If you don't, you'll see some errors regarding this, but don't worry, everything else will work normally.

 3. Download the repository:
    ```
    git clone https://github.com/MarianoMolina/project_alice.git
    ```

-4. Create a `.env` file in the root directory using the `template.env` file as a reference.
+4. Create an `.env` file in the root directory using the `template.env` file as a reference.
 Complete the data for any APIs you want to use (e.g., OpenAI API key).
 Even if you don't update anything, if you don't create it / copy it, the build process will fail.

 5. Run the appropriate script for your operating system:
    - Windows: Run `run.bat`
    - Linux/Mac: Run `run.sh`

 Alternatively you can just execute run.py using `python run.py` in a commandline while in the repository folder

 This will build and launch the containers.
 Once ready, the frontend will be accessible at `http://localhost:4000/`.

-If you see an error during the installation related to `403  connecting to archive.ubuntu.com`, just run it again.
+> If you see an error during the installation related to `403  connecting to archive.ubuntu.com` or `ETIMEDOUT`, just run it again.
 Sometimes Docker has an issue installing an image due to connection errors.

-**NOTE**: If you want to update, run `python update.py`
+> **NOTE**: If you want to update, run `python update.py`

 ## Framework